August 17, 2020 15 min read

 Sodium is the major positive ion (cation) in fluid outside of cells.
 The chemical notation for sodium is Na+.
 When combined with chloride, the resulting substance is table salt.

 Excess sodium (such as that obtained from dietary sources) is excreted in the urine.
-Sodium regulates the total amount of water in the body and the transmission of sodium into and out of individual cells also plays a role in critical body functions.
+Sodium regulates the total amount of water in the body.
+The transmission of sodium into and out of individual cells plays a role in critical body functions.
 Many processes in the body, especially in the brain, nervous system, and muscles, require electrical signals for communication.

 The movement of sodium is critical in the generation of these electrical signals.
 Therefore, too much or too little sodium can cause cells to malfunction, and extremes in the blood sodium levels (too much or too little) can be fatal.